 This page is for you, the Small Business Owner.
-You ask us a lot of questions and we list some of them here.
+You ask a lot of questions!
+We have posted some here.

 For more tips… click envelope icon to subscribe to our marketing tips monthly newsletter > > > > >

-Or join us on our Google+ Community for your online Q&A at Small Business Smart Marketing Talk
+PLEASE JOIN US on our Google+ Community Small Business Smart Marketing Talk

 How do I know which Social Media platforms my business should use?